kktsvetkov/heiho/README.md

 There is a small set of options used to influence the output of the spreadsheet preview.

+* `options.header` is boolean value whether to style the first row in the
+preview differently; this meant to be used with CSV files, where the first row holds the column titles; default value is `null` which triggers an attempt to auto-detect whether the first row is header or not.

 * `options.max` is an integer value that restricts how many rows to be included in the preview; you can use `0` to disable it, and its' default value is 100.